getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/advance-settings.md

 ## Using a Client directly

 To be able to manage several Sentry instances without any conflicts between them you need to create your own `Client`.
-This also helps to prevent tracking of any parent application errors in case if your application is integrated inside of it.
+This also helps to prevent tracking of any parent application errors in case your application is integrated inside of it.
 In this example we use `@sentry/browser` but it's also applicable to `@sentry/node`.

 ```javascript